nocturn9x/giambio/README.md

 Our previous examples could be written using sync functions (like `time.sleep`) and they would work just fine, that isn't quite useful is it?

-But here comes the reason why you would want to use a library like giambio: it can run multiple async functions __at the same time__.
+But here's the plot twist: giambio can run multiple async functions __at the same time__.
 Yep, you read that right.

 To demonstrate this, have a look a this example